tbranyen/backbone.layoutmanager/readme.md

 ## Release notes ##

+* Massive Node.js refactor, including: unit testing, significantly better browser parity, and allowing more seamless browser/server View sharing.
+* Ability to disable `Backbone.View#el` wrapper element using `el: false` and opt for the first child inside the template instead.
+* The `getView` function can receive a `_.where` object now, to easily filter through the Views.
 * Updated `getView` to have an `undefined` first argument to be passed allowing for an optional selector.
+* Changed Grunt configuration from JavaScript to CoffeeScript.
 * Removed all aliases to `LayoutManager`.
 Now only `Backbone.Layout` and `Backbone.View`.
 * Added a `removeView` function to match `setView`, `getView`, etc.